 The great news is that even if you factor in your startup and its financing needs, there are plenty of borrowing options available.
-Let’s take a look at the most common ones and whether or not they may be a fit for your startup.
+Let’s take a look at the best financing options for small businesses and decide and whether or not they may be a fit for your startup.

 1. Funds from family, friends, and self.

 In 2013, Small Business Trends reported that 82% of startup funds come from family, friends, or the entrepreneur himself or herself, with 77% of small businesses using their personal savings to finance their companies.

 Believe it or not, personal savings and financing from friends and family is actually one of the most common sources of startup dollars, and can be one of the best financing options for a business.
 However, for as much as they may be willing to support you, financing through relatives should be handled with care.
 Rather than frequently request money from the same people, branch out beyond your immediate inner circle.
 Look into funding options from acquaintances or anyone else who might in interested in what your startup is doing.
 Make sure to have a solid business plan put together before approaching your family and friends for financing - you'll be much more likely to get funding if you're able to convince your investors that you know what you're doing, and can explain what benefits they'll get by investing.

 Small businesses (and individuals) may be taught to shy away from taking on credit card or loan debt, but external debt plays a big role in benefitting young startups.
 According to the SBA, entrepreneurs receive three-quarters of small business funding from banks in the form of credit cards and personal loans.
 Entrepreneurs that already have retirement funds set aside may even able to borrow money from that account to pay back on a loan!